thatcherfreeman/utility-dctls/README.md

 **Radius vs Strength Curve**: Shows you the blur radius used for different distances from the center of the frame, The x-axis represents location from the bottom left corner to the top right corner.

 **Draw Blur Map**: Shows the blur radius for each pixel in the frame, scaled 0-1.

+**Use Alpha In as Strength**: New to Resolve 19.1, if you pipe in a power window as the alpha input, when this checkbox is checked, we will just power the blur strength from the provided alpha.

 **Blur Falloff Function**: Controls how the blur strength maps from zero to **Max Blur Strength** as radius increases.